drdna/WheatBlastEvolution/Variant Calling.md

 ```bash
 cp myCurrentGenomesDirectory/*fasta WheatBlast/GENOMES/
 ```
 ### Important: iSNPcaller requires that genome assemblies are named using only alphanumerics and hyphens.
-Underscore characters are allowed but any characters occurring after the first underscore will be stripped off.
+Underscore characters are allowed but any characters after the first underscore will be stripped off.
 Sequence header lines can have any format because iSNPcaller will create its own using the genome identifier found in the filename.
 7. iSNPcaller was then run in multi-threaded mode using the [iSNPcaller_MT.sh](/scripts/pairwiseVariantCalling/iSNPcaller_MT.sh) SLURM script.

 ## SNPcalling against the B71 reference genome using iSNPcaller: